gtepp/RESA/README.md

 Visit the Wiki for more details.

+For more information (and citation!), you can also read the paper here: Tepp, G. (2018).
+A Repeating Event Sequence Alarm for Monitoring Volcanoes.
+Seismological Research Letters, doi:10.1785/0220170263.

 Note: The RESA Matlab code uses GISMO (available here: https://github.com/geoscience-community-codes/GISMO) with a couple edits to files available here.
 There are also plans to make a Python version of at least the real-time RESA.